 #1.
 CAPA Procedures and 21 CFR Part 820.100(a)

-Companies have long struggled, and continue to struggle, with corrective and preventive action (CAPA) procedures, which is the leading cause of warning letters and observation letters from the FDA.
+Companies have long struggled, and continue to struggle, with corrective and preventive action (CAPA) procedures, which continue to be a leading cause of FDA warning letters and 483 observations.
 This risk-based process requires a lot of oversight, and Part 820 outlines a number of protocols to follow.

 If we look at Part 820.100(a) of the regulation, FDA states that,